Recovery & Inflammation: Evidence-Based Supplement Guide

 Disclosure: We earn commissions on purchases made through our links.
 This never influences our scores.
 Editorial policy

-Inflammation is both necessary and harmful, depending on context.
-Acute inflammation after exercise or injury is part of the healing process.
-Chronic, low-grade inflammation is a driver of virtually every age-related disease.
+Inflammation is both friend and foe, depending on the moment.
+The acute kind after a hard workout or an injury is part of how you heal.
+The chronic, low-grade kind is a driver of nearly every age-related disease.

 How to time anti-inflammatory supplements